T7-Components/Render/README.md

 # Render

-The **Render** component conditionally renders children when a condition is met.
+This React component conditionally renders its children.

----

-`<Render>` uses the `if` property to evaluate whether an expression is truthy or not in a Boolean context.

 ```jsx
 // ================